Saturation attack

-A saturation attack or swarm attack is a military tactic in which the attacking side hopes to gain an advantage by swarming and overwhelming the defending side's technological, physical and mental ability to respond effectively.
+A saturation attack or swarm attack is a military tactic in which the attacking side hopes to gain an advantage by swarming and overwhelming the defending side's technological, physical, and mental ability to respond effectively.

 During the Cold War and after, the conventional saturation missile attack against naval and land targets was and is a much feared eventuality.

 Theoretical calculations

 Taking the design of an anti-ship missile as a theoretical example, one can begin with the goal of creating a missile which will get through and destroy its target 100% of the time.
 It is also understood, however, that an opponent will develop counter measures if given enough time, meaning that the missile will, at some later date, no longer be 100% effective.
 Therefore, given that even the best designed missile will only ever be less than 100% effective, it is more practical and cost-effective to instead develop a missile that will get through to the target 70% or even 50% of time, for example.

-Launched individually, a missile with a 50% chance of getting through to its target will only get to its target 50% of the time, but with a salvo of two such missiles, the chance of at least one missile getting through is 75%, with three missiles 87.5% etc. The probability that at least one missile will get through to its target becomes closer to certainty with each missile fired.
+Launched individually, a missile with a 50% chance of getting through to its target will only get to its target 50% of the time, but with a salvo of two such missiles, the chance of at least one missile getting through is 75%, with three missiles 87.5%, etc. The probability that at least one missile will get through to its target becomes closer to certainty with each missile fired.
 If each missile has a warhead capable of destroying the target, then no individual missile can be ignored by the target warship and counter-measures.
-Thus, SAMs and CIW resources will have to be expended to defend the target.
+Thus, surface-to-air missiles (SAMs) and close-in weapons system (CIW) resources will have to be expended in larger numbers to defend the target.
 To further overload a target's ability to defend itself, an attacker can attempt to launch multiple missiles from multiple directions using different guidance options.

 The main subscribers to the concept of the saturation missile attack were the Soviet Union and its client states.
-The Komar class missile boat for example being designed and operated around the calculations that it would take 12 P-15 Termit missiles to destroy a single NATO destroyer.
-At a time when British destroyers were equipped with just four anti-ship missiles, Soviet ships were going to sea with anything up to 20 anti-ship missiles, with even destroyers fielding 8 large missiles.
-With the NATO allies having followed the route of individually smaller and lighter missiles, NATO warships had the appearance of being underarmed when compared to Soviet ships with their multiple missiles in large container/launch tube housings.
+The Komar class missile boat, for example, was designed and operated around the calculations that it would take 12 P-15 Termit missiles to destroy a single NATO destroyer.
+At a time when British destroyers were equipped with just four anti-ship missiles, Soviet ships were going to sea with up to 20 anti-ship missiles; even destroyers fielded 8 large missiles.
+With NATO allies having followed the route of individually smaller and lighter missiles, NATO warships had the appearance of being underarmed when compared to Soviet ships and their multiple missiles in large container/launch tube housings.